liorbirangd/AIML2/README.md

 ## Sensors
 Agents gather data from the environment using sensors, which are crucial for navigating and interacting within the game space:
 ### Exsisting Sensors
 - **___RayPerceptionSensor**: Positioned on the agent, this component emits 11 forward-pointing rays to detect objects like walls, the ball, and other agents.
-This sensor uses the `Raycast'PerceptionRotatingSnesor` which inherits from `RayPerceptionSensorComponent3D`, it performs the observation collection automatically and does not use the `CollectObservetions` method.
+This sensor uses the `RaycastPerceptionRotatingSnesor` which inherits from `RayPerceptionSensorComponent3D`, it performs the observation collection automatically and does not use the `CollectObservetions` method.
 - **___RayPerceptionSensorReverse**: This sensor sends out 3 backward-pointing rays, enhancing the agent's awareness of its surroundings by detecting objects from behind.
 This sensor uses `RayPerceptionSensorComponent3D`, and as it is an unrealistic it has been disabled.
 - **___HearingSensor**: This sensor employs a sphere hitbox around the agent that detects other objects that move. based on their position and distance, the agent learns an area in which the object is located.
 This sensor emulates hearing, and uses the `HearingSensorController` script.
 - **___AwarnessSensor**: This sensor is composed of 3 subcomponents, a sound sensor, a sight sensor, and a proximity sensor, When an object is detected by one of those subsensors, the agent increases its awarness score associated with the object, and one the awarness is above a threshold it updates the last known position where the detected object was.